Fast & Secure: Clone Hard Drive to SSD Without Losing Data in Windows 10/11

 3. Backup old HDD

-Create a backup of the old disk if you want to keep your personal data safe.
+Even though you can mgirate HDD to SSD without reinstalling, creating a backup of the old disk is very important to keep your personal data safe.
 This backup can be used to restore your computer to its previous state if something unexpected happens during the transfer process.

 4. Disconnect any external peripheral devices